thelovelab/comp-bio-setup/cluster_setup.md

 my experience there is too much lag in the window update, so it restricts the speed of my typing / data analysis.

-In order to use emacs you can put in your `.bashrc`:
+In order to use emacs you can put in your `.bashrc` file:

 ```
 module load emacs